ronbarak/Prometheus-Basics/README.md

 Let’s get our hands dirty and setup prometheus.
 Prometheus is written using [Go](https://golang.org/) and all you need is the binary compiled for your operating system.
 Download the binary corresponding to your operating system from [here](https://prometheus.io/download/) and add the binary to your path.

-Prometheus exposes its own metrics which can be consumed by itself or another prometheus server.
+The Prometheus server exposes its own metrics which can be consumed by itself or by another prometheus server.

 Now that we have Prometheus, the next step is to run it.
 All that we need is just the binary and a configuration file.
 Prometheus uses yaml files for configuration.